 - Challenge session: This takes place just before a firm submits its application, with the aim of discussing its proposals in depth and with the regulators providing detailed challenge on the content of the firm’s near-final business plan.
 Firms will be expected to incorporate feedback from this session into their application.

-Firms who have an existing relationship with the PRA may not require as many meetings, and for small, less complex and established businesses we often find that one meeting achieves the aims as set out above.
+Firms who have an existing relationship with us may not require as many meetings, and for small, less complex and established businesses we often find that one meeting achieves the aims as set out above.

-Meetings are generally attended by both the PRA and the FCA and will typically be held at either the PRA’s or the FCA’s offices in London.
+Meetings are generally attended by both ourselves and the FCA and will typically be held at either the FCA’s or our offices in London.
 Exceptions will primarily be made for internationally headquartered firms.